samhykim/nsg/README.md

    e : do read extension step

 example: './nsg -xt 1 bact1.reads' will run in serial, disable output, and use reads from bact1.reads.

+###File Input
+The nsg algorithm can take in .reads files that either start with >read[#] every other line

+The sample .revreads files contain 8000 reads and its reverse complements of length 3000.

+### File Output Format
+The .revxzgraph files contain sample outputs of the nsg algorithm.
+The format of each line are as follows:

+	[read ID] [greedy ID] [greedy overlap] [not-so-greedy ID] [not-so-greedy overlap]

+The [greedy overlap] is the length of the overlap the prefix of read with [greedy ID] has with the suffix of read with [read ID].
+The same applies to the not-so-greedy read.